barkloaf/dotfiles/README.md

 * `noto-fonts`: Google Noto TTF fonts, provides a base font set
     * `noto-fonts-cjk`: Google Noto Chinese-Japanese-Korean TTF fonts
 * `pipewire`: Low-latency audio/video router and processor, better than PulseAudio.
 This package is for Pipewire clients specifically
+    * `easyeffects`: GTK-based utility which provides a large array of audio effects and filters to individual application output streams and microphone input streams
     * `pavucontrol`: GTK-based PulseAudio volume control, for use with `pipewire-pulse`
     * `pipewire-alsa`: Pipewire for ALSA clients
     * `pipewire-jack`: Pipewire for JACK clients